MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 After publishing to the service, you perform an initial refresh operation on the dataset.
 This should be an individual (manual) refresh so you can monitor progress.
 The initial refresh operation can take quite a while to complete.
 Partitions must be created, historical data loaded, objects such as relationships and hierarchies are built or rebuilt, and calculated objects are recalculated.

-Subsequent refresh operations, either individual or scheduled will be much faster because only the most recent partition is refreshed.
-Other processing operations must still occur, like moving data in and out of partitions and recalculation, but it will usually take only a small fraction of time compared to the first refresh.
+Subsequent refresh operations, either individual or scheduled will be much faster because only the incremental refresh partition is refreshed.
+Other processing operations must still occur, like moving data in and out of partitions and recalculation, but it will usually take only a small fraction of time compared to the initial refresh.

 ## Advanced incremental refresh